Opty-Fi/docs/docs/01-protocol/01-definitions.md

 - **Tokens:** Blockchain assets that conform to the ERC-20 standard.
 Within the OptyFi protocol, a token may be categorized into one or more of the following categories:

-  - **Pool Token:** Represent ownership in a Pool.
+  - **Pool Token:** Represent ownership in a pool.
-  - **Vault Token:** Represents ownership in a Vault.
+  - **Vault Token:** Represents ownership in a vault.
-  - **Underlying Token:** The asset deposited into or held by a Pool or Vault.
+  - **Underlying Token:** The asset deposited into or held by a pool or vault.
-  - **Input Token**: Alternate way of referring to the token deposited into a Pool, i.e. the underlying token.
+  - **Input Token**: Alternate way of referring to the token deposited into a pool, i.e. the underlying token.
-  - **Output Token:** Alternate way of referring to the token representing ownership in a Pool, i.e. the pool token.
+  - **Output Token:** Alternate way of referring to the token representing ownership in a pool, i.e. the pool token.
   - **Reward Token:** The token distributed by a Protocol to reward its users and/or community.
 Examples include OPTY, COMP and CRV for the OptyFi, Compound and Curve protocols respectively.

 - **Yield Strategy (aka Strategy):** A sequence of steps whereby assets are deposited into pools in order to generate yield.
 Strategies may be single- or multi-step and the steps may occur in sequence or parallel.
 For example, a two-step sequential strategy could proceed as follows: